Six Steps to Hiring Interns

 - Appoint an Internship Coordinator as needed for recruitment and management purposes.

-- The task of screening applicants, working with the Career Development Center, and administering the on-site activities of interns can become fairly time-consuming depending on the size of your program.
+- The task of screening applicants, working with Walton Career Services, and administering the on-site activities of interns can become fairly time-consuming depending on the size of your program.

 - Coordinate logistics prior to the intern's arrival.